Earn your Professional Science Master’s (PSM) degree

 - Graduate Record Examination (GRE) scores (sent directly from ETS) are recommended for PSM applicants and required of all others.
 The Test of English as a Foreign Language (TOEFL) is required if the applicant is not a native English speaker.
 Typically, GREs should have a combined score of 1200 or greater.
 For the TOEFL, a minimum of 577 (233 on the computer based exam, 90-91 on the internet based exam) is highly recommended

 Students are taught by some of the most distinguished faculty in the fields of marine science.
-SMAST faculty pursue cutting-edge research in biogeochemical cycling, coastal ecosystem dynamics and restoration marine computational modeling, fisheries science and management, marine renewable energy, ocean observing/remote sensing, and ocean physics.
+SMAST faculty pursue cutting-edge research in biogeochemical cycling, climate resiliency, coastal ecosystem dynamics and restoration marine computational modeling, fisheries science and management, marine renewable energy, ocean observing/remote sensing, and ocean physics, & offshore wind development.